Vishal-ib97/Deep-Q-Learning-Network-for-Adaptive-2048/README.md

 agent was able to obtain a maximum score of 512 after training for a total of 5000 episodes.

-#refer the pdf document for more details regarding the project.
+#Refer the pdf document for more details regarding the project and how to run the code.
+#The code was developed on google colab.